shanekm/AdaptiveCodeViaCSharp/ReadMe.txt

 	Extending SRP:
 		Decorator Patterns - ensures that each class has a single responsibility.
 Functionailty can be added to an existing class that implements certain Interface.
+			- Attach additional responsibilities to an object dynamically

 			ConcreteComponent.Something() : IComponent
 			DecoratorComponent.Something() : IComponent => Constructor(ConcreteComponent)